smartdevicelink/sdl_evolution/proposals/NNNN-Avoid_custom_button_subscription_when_HMI_does_not_support.md

 ```

-If HMI supports `CUSTOM_BUTTON`, response to `Buttons.GetCapabilities` should contain following structure :
+If HMI supports `CUSTOM_BUTTON`, response to `Buttons.GetCapabilities` should contain following structure:

 ```
 "capabilities": [